What’s a Hearing Loop?

 How Do Hearing Loops Work?

-The loop system consists of an electronic sound source, such as a microphone or a PA system; an amplifier, which processes and sends the signal to the loop cable; and the loop cable, a wire placed around the perimeter of an area to act as an antenna that sends the magnetic signal to the hearing aid.
+The loop system consists of an electronic sound source, such as a microphone or a PA system; an amplifier, which processes and sends the signal to the loop cable; and the loop cable, a wire placed around the perimeter of or throughout an area to act as an antenna that sends the magnetic signal to the hearing aid.

 A hearing loop provides a magnetic, wireless signal that is picked up by a hearing aid when it is set to “T” (telecoil).
 All cochlear implants, most behind-the ear-hearing aids, and all but the smallest custom in-the-ear instruments can be equipped with a T-coil, a small copper coil that receives electronic signals.